To the Members of WEIZMANN LIMITED

 Basis for Opinion

-Valuation of unquoted financial assets held at fair value
+i.
+Valuation of unquoted long term investments held at fair value

 Description of Key Audit Matter: